SEK (Germany): Organization

 The organization of special police forces varies from state to state.
 Whilst most states have created one SEK which is based in their capital city, others have more than one.
-North Rhine-Westphalia Police or Rheinland-Pfalz State Police have established SEKs in other major cities as needed.
+The North Rhine-Westphalia Police and Rheinland-Pfalz State Police have established SEKs in other major cities as needed.
 The Bavarian State Police and Hessen State Police both have two SEKs – one each for the north and the south.

-Most SEKs would have 40 to 70 operators attached, depending on the state.
+Most SEKs have 40 to 70 operatives attached, depending on the state.

-A SEK unit can be attached to the Bereitschaftspolizei riot police or to big regional police headquarters.
-However, the common trend is to put the SEK units under control of the Landeskriminalamt (LKA).
+A SEK unit can be attached to the Bereitschaftspolizei riot police or to larger regional police headquarters.
+However, the common trend is to put the SEK units under the control of the Landeskriminalamt (State Criminal Investigation Office, LKA).
 Many LKA have special divisions which consist of the SEK, MEK and crisis negotiation teams.

 The internal organisation of SEKs rests with the units and therefore differs as well.

 The SEK of South Bavaria has an alpine component and the SEK units of Bremen and Hamburg have elements trained for maritime tasks.
 Some SEKs also have specialized negotiation groups (Verhandlungsgruppen, commonly abbreviated as VGs) for cases like hostage situations or suicide attempts.

 Eligibility and training

 Any state police officer is eligible to apply for service in a SEK unit, but it is common only to consider applications from officers with at least three years of duty experience.
 The age limit is mostly between 23 and 35 years, whilst operatives have to leave the entry teams when they reach the age of 42 (or 45 in some states).
 Both sexes are eligible to apply.

-At the moment, only the SEK units of Hamburg, Schleswig-Holstein, and Southern Hesse have women in their ranks.
+At the moment, only the SEK units of Hamburg, Schleswig-Holstein, and central Hesse have women in their ranks.

 The requirements demand physical and mental strength, discernment, and capacity for teamwork.
 About 30 percent of all candidates pass the tests.
 The length of the training necessary to become an operative in a SEK unit differs but is generally five to eight months long and covers a wide range of required skills.
-Some of their training requires SEK operators to train with other police forces in Europe and North America.
+Some training requires SEK operators to train with other police forces in Europe and North America.

-All applications made to join the SEK are made online.
+All applications to join the SEK are made online.
 SEK operators usually get a stipend between 150 and 400 Euros, depending on the state police force where they work in.

 Equipment

-While firearms are still issued by the forces, SEK officers can order equipment they feel suit best for the missions.
+While firearms are still issued by the forces, SEK officers can order equipment they feel are suited best for missions.
 The following weapons are used by SEK: